nephila/django-app-helper/README.rst

 |Gitter| |PyPiVersion| |PyVersion| |GAStatus| |TestCoverage| |CodeClimate| |License|

-.. warning::  This project used to be called djangocms-helper.
-It's been renamed
-              in version 2.0 to clarify that it's not limited to django CMS apps.

-              See `Migrating from djangocms-helper to django-app-helper`_ for further information.
+.. warning:: Starting 3.0 django-app-helper only supports Django 2.2+ and django CMS 3.7+.
+If you need support for older (unsupported) versions, use django-app-helper 2.

 ******************************************
 Helper for django applications development